MicrosoftDocs/azure-ai-docs/articles/machine-learning/v1/azure-machine-learning-release-notes.md

 ## 2024-11-12
 ### Azure Machine Learning SDK for Python v1.59.0
-Support onnx 1.17.0 to avoid security vulnerability Fixed mlflow model conda definition for ai-ml-automl-gpu environment, resolving endpoint deployment issues for models based on ai-ml-automl-gpu
+Support for onnx 1.17.0 to address a security vulnerability.
+Fixed mlflow model conda definition for the ai-ml-automl-gpu environment, resolving deployment issues for models.

 ## 2024-10-18
 ### Azure Machine Learning SDK for Python v1.58.0